 Like most instances, the second coat is faster and you can see the fruition of your work coming about.
 Here’s a look at the second coat against the first coat.
 That second coat is a necessity for the full effect of that color.
 Over time the stain will fade and need reapplied.
 Most likely in about 5 years or so.

 In even less time, I have the second coat on the first side.
 Then, I tackle the back side.
-And we’re done!
+Finally, we step back and smile.

 Even Lily came and made an appearance showing how she approves of the fence and a few other things.